-The Adrian City Band was founded in 1838 by William Tutten as the Adrian Brass Band and later evolved to a full concert band instrumentation.
-The Adrian City Band is believed to be the one of the oldest continuously active community band in the United States.
+The Adrian City Band was originally founded in 1838 by William Tutten as the Adrian Brass Band and over a number of years and consolidations of other area ensembles became the Imperial Band of Adrian and evolved to a full concert band instrumentation.
+In 1926 the Imperial Band reclaimed its hometown namesake as The Adrian City Band.
+The ACB is believed to be the one of the oldest continuously active community band in the United States.

 This is Adrian, Michigan's own community band.
 We give free and family-friendly concerts of traditional band music including marches, medleys from nearly every genre, classical transcriptions, and newer art music written specifically for wind ensemble.
 We frequently feature talented solo musicians from throughout the county.

-Brian is currently active as a guest clinician and a freelance musician in Southeastern Michigan where he works with several area music programs.
-He maintains a studio of musicians to whom he teaches private lessons and frequently performs in the pit orchestras of several area musical theater productions including those of the Croswell Opera House.
-In addition to playing tuba and conducting, he also plays jazz bass and is active in his local church choir.
-Brian also serves on the Board of Directors for LSM Performing Arts, Inc. a music, marching and pageantry arts organization based in Southgate, Michigan
+Brian is currently active as a guest clinician and a freelance musician in Southeastern Michigan and Ohio where he works with several area music programs.
+He maintains a studio of musicians to whom he teaches private lessons and frequently performs in the pit orchestras of several area musical theater productions including many high schools and as well as a few regional theaters.
+In addition to playing tuba and conducting, he also plays jazz bass and is quite active in his local church.
+Brian serves on the Board of Directors for LSM Performing Arts, Inc. a music, marching and pageantry arts organization based in the Downriver area of Southeastern Michigan.

 “For the years I participated in high school, and now again as I have returned to Lenawee county, the Adrian City Band has been such a welcoming and warm place to share and develop my lifelong passion for music.
 The hours I have spent with this ensemble have been paramount to my journey as a musician and human.
 I hope to pass on this passion and provide an opportunity for other musicians to develop their passions and cultivate treasured memories and friendships with some of Lenawee county’s finest musicians.”